 - Codelibs Library Reference (B2617-90600) complete information on the HP Codelibs class library.
 This book can be ordered by contacting your local HP sales office or Hewlett-Packard's Support Materials Organization (SMO) at 1-800-227-8164 and providing the above part number.
 Also see the codelibs(3X) man page.
 (If you see the message Man page could not be formatted or No manual entry for codelibs ensure that the man page is installed and your MANPATH variable includes /opt/CC/share/man.) - The C++ Programming Language, second edition, by Bjarne Stroustrup (ISBN 0-201-53992-6) is a tutorial on C++ including a complete language reference manual and information about object-oriented design and software development.
 This book is available at technical bookstores. - C++ Primer, second edition, by Stanley Lippman (ISBN 0-201-54848-8) provides a complete tutorial introduction to C++.
 This book is available at technical bookstores. - The Annotated C++ Reference Manual, by Margaret Ellis and Bjarne Stroustrup (ISBN 0-201-51459-1) is a complete C++ language reference manual plus annotations and commentary that describe in detail why features are defined as they are.
-This book is available at technical bookstores. - The HP PA-RISC Compiler Optimization Technology White Paper (5963-7250E) describes the benefits of using optimization.
-To order a printed copy, contact your local HP sales office or Hewlett-Packard at 1-800-637-7740.
-The white paper is also provided online as noted above. - USL/Novell manuals contain valuable information about C++, some of which is specific to the cfront compiler upon which HP C++ is based.
+This book is available at technical bookstores. - USL/Novell manuals contain valuable information about C++, some of which is specific to the cfront compiler upon which HP C++ is based.

-To inquire about the latest versions of these manuals, you can contact the following:
+To inquire about the latest versions of these manuals, you can contact ModusMedia at:

-U.S. customers--phone 1-800-336-5989

-- International customers--FAX 1-801-431-4045 - You can also use http://www.stream.com/ to get more information about available documentation.
+- U.S. customers--phone 1-800-336-5989 - International customers--FAX 1-801-431-4045